buildout/buildout/doc/reference.rst

     {'buildout': {'parts': 'py'}}

 Option names may have any characters other than whitespace, square braces, curly braces, equal signs, or colons.
 There may be and usually is whitespace between the name and the equal sign and the name and equal sign must be on the same line.
+Names starting with ``<`` are reserved for Buildout's use.

 Option values may contain any characters.
 A consequence of this is that there can't be comments in option values.